Sheeley7/vscode-webrm/README.md

 Make sure http://localhost is added to redirect uri for "Desktop Application"
 ![png](instructions/app_registration_redirect.png)

-Don't forget to add the required configuration settings from your app registration to the vscode extension settings.
+Don't forget to add the required configuration settings from your app registration to the VS Code extension settings.

 ### Add Connection